zoet24/presidential-debate/README.md

 - __CompressPNG:__ I used this to compress the images on my website to improve its performance.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
 - __FreeFormatter:__ I used Freeformatter.com to format my code properly.
 - __Google Developer Tools:__ I used this to test the responsiveness of my website by viewing my project on devices with different screen sizes, and to produce screenshots of the game for my 'Tutorial' page.
-I also used this to test different functions in my JavaScript code.
+I also used the Console to test different functions in my JavaScript code throughout development, and the Lighthouse package to test the performance of the site.
 - __Google Fonts:__ I used one complementary font from Google Fonts for my project - Bowlby One SC.
 - __Image Online:__ I used this to produce the graphics for my game.
 - __JSHint:__ I used this to test to the validity of my JavaScript and JQuery code.